-H&T, over 100 years old, is a simple business to understand, with pawnbroking lending as its core, accounting for around 60% of revenues.
+H&T, over 100 years old, is a simple business to understand, with pawnbroking lending as its core.

 The group remains committed to its High Street retail offering, and its H&T brand is the leading pawnbroking business in the UK, with stores across the nation.

 In 2014, the group created its est1897 brand – the H&T Group (once known as Harvey & Thompson) has been around since 1897 – to sell antique, vintage and retro jewellery that looks as good as new.

 "I think we can do much better (with est1897) and link it in more particularly with our online offering," Nichols told Proactive, meaning people will be able to look on the internet and order jewellery to be delivered to a store or at home.

 A split between bricks and clicks, he explained.

 Though late to the e-commerce party, Nichols said H&T is now catching up.

 H&T's personal loan product allows for loans of up to £5,000 over any term of up to three years based on affordability.

 The group believes its personal loan product is cheaper and more flexible than most of the competition’s offerings, and each loan is manually vetted.